merrecdarkin/Wil-Project-AEMO-CSV-Efficient-Reading-Sorting-and-Export-/README.md

 - [pandas](https://pandas.pydata.org/) and [NumPy](https://numpy.org/) for data processing.
 - [PySimpleGUI](https://www.pysimplegui.org/) for the GUI.
-- [openpyxl](https://openpyxl.readthedocs.io/) for exporting dataframe to Excel output.
+- [openpyxl](https://openpyxl.readthedocs.io/) for exporting to Excel output.
 - [PyInstaller](https://pyinstaller.org/) for building the source code into a Windows executable.

 #### Build into executable